JohnyMace/kevinp-begginercourse-v1/README.md

 # kevinp-begginer-course-v1

-This is a Kevin Powel's begginer course to making webpages with HTML and CSS.
-This exercise is marked as completed.
+This is a website created by following Kevin Powel's "HTML & CSS for Absolute Beginners" youtube series course.